List of secondary education systems by country: Algeria

-In Algeria, secondary school starts after obtaining the BEM (Brevet d'Enseignement Moyen) (Middle School Certificate), and ends by getting the Baccalaureate that exclusively grants access to national universities.
+In Algeria, secondary school starts after obtaining the Brevet d’Enseignement Fondamental (Basic Education Certificate), and ends by getting the Baccalauréat de l’Enseignement Secondaire Général (general studies) or the Baccalauréat de Technicien (technical studies) that exclusively grants access to national universities.

 Egypt

-The secondary school, known as Thanawya Amma (ثانوية عامة), is a three-year program after which the student, according to his score in the final year, can join a higher level of education in a university or, when the score is lower, an institution of education that issues a degree not equal with the university one.
+The secondary school, known as Thanaweya Amma (ثانوية عامة), is a three-year program after which the student, according to his score in the final year, can join a higher level of education in a university or, when the score is lower, an institution of education that issues a degree not equal with the university one.

 Ghana

 The Senior High School (SHS) curriculum lasts for three years (was extended a four-year curriculum from 2007 to 2009).
-The SHS ends on a final exam called the West African Senior School Certificate Examination (WASSCE), and to get into a university the student must have at least a credit in three of four core subejectMath, English, Social studies, Integrated Science program and three other electives.
+The SHS ends on a final exam called the West African Senior School Certificate Examination (WASSCE), and to get into a university the student must have at least a credit in three of four core subjects; Math, English, Social studies, Integrated Science program and three other electives.

+Mauritius

+In Mauritius, secondary school starts from Grade 7 (age 12–13) until Grade 13 (age 18–20).
+From Grade 7 to 9, the students are prepared for the National Certificate of Education (NCE).
+After passing the NCE, students will have the choice to proceed with their studies for two more years for the School Certificate (SC).
+After passing the SC, students will have the choice to further proceed with their studies for two more years for the Higher School Certificate (HSC).